Brianna-M-93/AboutMe/README.md

-# <name of app>
+# <About Me>

 An Android application that displays a short bio about a person.

-Submitted by: <name>
+Submitted by: <Brianna Magnuson>

-Time spent: <time>
+Time spent: <2 hours>

 ## User Stories

 The following **required** functionality is complete:

-* [ ] Implement LinearLayout view group with nested ScrollView.
+* [X] Implement LinearLayout view group with nested ScrollView.
-* [ ] Create and use resources for dimensions, styles, colors, and font.
+* [X] Create and use resources for dimensions, styles, colors, and font.
-* [ ] Use data binding to improve efficiency.
+* [X] Use data binding to improve efficiency.
-* [ ] App displays a scrollable bio and displays a nickname when button is clicked.
+* [X] App displays a scrollable bio and displays a nickname when button is clicked.

 The following **additional** features are implemented: